/

 What It Gets Right

-• It is real fiber, not just better cable marketing Verizon Fios remains a true fiber service, which is still the biggest reason it performs so well against mainstream cable internet.
+• It is real fiber, not cable with fiber-style branding Verizon Fios remains a 100% fiber-optic home internet service, which is still the biggest reason it performs so well against mainstream cable internet.

-• Most plans offer matching upload and download speeds That matters a lot for remote work, large uploads, gaming, cloud backups, and households that want a more balanced connection.
+• Most plans offer matching or nearly matching speeds That matters for remote work, video calls, gaming, cloud backups, and households that upload as much as they download.

-• The product is better than the average reputation suggests Even with the broader trust issues, the actual internet service still looks stronger than most ordinary broadband options.
+• The core product is better than the average complaint profile suggests The wider reputation is not perfect, but the fiber internet product itself remains stronger than many ordinary broadband options.

 The Weak Spots

-• Availability is still the biggest limit Fios may be excellent where it exists, but it still is not the easy nationwide recommendation that a larger cable brand can be.
+• Availability is still the biggest limit Fios is excellent where it exists, but it is still concentrated mainly in the Mid-Atlantic and New England rather than being a nationwide fiber option.

-• The product score and reputation score do not fully match Fios as a technical service is stronger than the broader trust picture around support, billing, and problem-case experiences.
+• The product and reputation do not fully line up Fios as a technical service is stronger than the broader trust picture around support, billing, and problem-case experiences.

-• It is premium product quality inside a limited footprint That is the cleanest reason the score stops at 8.4 instead of drifting higher.
+• It is premium product quality inside a limited footprint That is the cleanest reason the score stays at 8.4 instead of moving higher.

 This is not an affiliate link.
-We don't earn any comission if you click this link.
+We do not earn commission if you click this link.
 Check Verizon Fios Availability

 The Service

-A premium home internet product with a regional footprint
+A premium fiber product with a regional footprint

 Verizon Fios is best understood as a high-quality fiber internet product first and a mass-market national ISP second.
-That is what makes the review easy in one sense and harder in another.
 On product quality, the case is straightforward: Fios still looks excellent.
-On market fit, the limitation is that the footprint is still much narrower than the most widely available U.S. providers.
+On market fit, the limitation is just as clear: availability is concentrated mainly in the Mid-Atlantic and New England, so not every U.S. customer can buy it.

 Network Type: 100% fiber-optic home internet